jacoelho/initcheck/README.md

-# Init Analysis
+# Init Check

-initanalysis is a program to check the existence of init functions in go code and imported dependencies.
+initcheck is a program to check the existence of init functions in go code and imported dependencies.

 ## Usage